Creating a resource record

 - Click Create record.

-- In the Name field, enter a name for the record.
+- In the Name field, specify the record name.

-- Select a record type from the drop-down list.
+- Select the record type from the drop-down list.

-- In the TTL (in seconds) field, specify the record time to live or select a value from the list.
+- In the TTL (in seconds) field, select the record TTL (Time to Live) value from the dropdown list or specify a custom duration in seconds.

 - Click Create.